tommideso/Progetto_LabASSI/user-stories.md

 ### Scenario 1: Chef edits a menu

 Given I am on the menu page
-And I see the edit button (_the conditions to edit a menu are met_)
+And I see the edit button
 And I click on the edit button
 Then I can see the form to edit the menu
 And I can submit the new data

-### Scenario 2: Chef can't edit a menu

-Given I am on the menu page
-And I don't see the edit button (_the conditions to edit a menu are not met_)
-Then I can't edit the menu

 ## Feature 15: Chef menu deactivation